elsachialee/Adapply/README.md

 ## Welcome to Jia Li's Pages

-It is 11:02pm March 02 when I was sitting down and stating typing.
+It is 11:02pm March 02 when I was sitting down and starting typing.
 I looked at my two sleeping kids, and I asked myself why do I want to apply Ada.

 It is THE **_Struggle_**.